kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/One-Coast.md

 You want multiple datacenters and have settled on the number you need from [Three Datacenters](Three-Data-Centers.md).
 Now you need to select which locations to use.

-**What is the best selection algorithm for determining hwo to site your datacenters in a cloud environment?**
+**What is the best selection algorithm for determining how to site your datacenters in a cloud environment?**

 There are two clear and opposite forces influencing your decision: